jazbl/web-analytics/README.md

 # Pagestats-Web-Analytics

-Visit the website at www.pagestats.net.
+Tool for tracking the number of website visitors.
-Tool for tracking the number of visitors to a website.
+Visit the website at https://www.pagestats.net/.